nomeata/haskell-for-readers/haskell-for-readers.md

 Parametricity
 -------------

 One obvious use for such polymorphism is to write code once, and use it at different types.
-But there is another great advantage of polymorphic functions, even if we only ever intend to instantiate the type variables with the same type, and that is reasoning by parametricity.
+But there is another great advantage of polymorphic functions, even if we only ever intend to instantiate the type variables with the same type, and that is reasoning by *parametricity*.

 In a function with a polymorphic type like `twice` there is not a lot we can do with the parameters.
 Sure, we can apply `f` to `x`, and maybe apply `f` more than once.
 But that is just about all we can do: Because `x` can have an arbitrary type, we cannot do arithmetic with it, we cannot print it, we cannot even compare it to other values of type `x`.